The Book of Daniel in Preterist Perspective

 Seven weeks, and threescore and two weeks — From the time of 457 BC, according to the best chronology, there were just 69 weeks of years (483 years) to the baptism of Jesus Christ, in AD 27, when he first began to preach and execute the office of the Messiah.

 And after threescore and two weeks — Sixty-two weeks.
-Verse 26 does not include the “seven weeks” of verse 25, but “seven weeks” (during which time the Temple was rebuilt) must precede the “62 weeks” to equal the same “69 weeks” of verse 25.
+Verse 26 does not include the “seven weeks” of verse 25, but “seven weeks” precedes the “62 weeks” to equal the “69 weeks” of verse 25.
+During the “seven weeks” the Temple, the streets and the wall of Jerusalem were restored.

-Shall Messiah be cut off, but not for himself — Christ was not cut off himself, except as an offering to the Jews who rejected him.
-After 40 years (Matt.
-24:34) of offering the Gospel to the Jews, their nation was “cut off” from God together with the Temple offerings.
+Shall Messiah be cut off, but not for himself — Christ was not cut off for himself, but as an offering to the Jews who rejected him.
+After 40 years (Matthew 24:34) of hearing the Gospel preached by Jesus and His witnesses, the Jewish nation was “cut off” from God together with the Temple offerings.
+The Hebrew word for “not for himself” can also be translated “will be no more.”
+The word for “cut off” here relates that the Messiah’s death cut off their relationship to God.
+Paul uses this same language in Romans 11 to describe both the Gentiles and Jews in their relationship with Christ as the “olive tree.”

 In the midst of the week, or, in the middle of the week.
-Christ preached for three-and-a-half years and then by His sacrifice on the cross abolished all the sacrifices of the law.
+Christ preached for no more than three years or from AD 27 to 30.
+Then by His sacrifice on the cross He fulfilled the sacrificial requirements of the Law.

-The overspreading of abominations — This refers to the “abomination of desolation” the bringing of ensigns and standards of the pagan Romans in to the Temple.
-Antiochus Epiphanes of the Assyrians profaned the Temple restored in the time of Ezra.
-Titus, Roman destructor of Herod’s Temple, profaned the Temple in AD 70.
-This was the direct cause of the profanation of the Temple by Jews who rejected the Messiah.
+The overspreading of abominations — This refers to the “abomination of desolation,” the bringing of ensigns and standards of the pagan Romans into the Temple.
+Antiochus Epiphanes of the Seleucids profaned the Temple that had been rebuilt in the time of Darius I the Great.
+Titus, the Roman destroyer of Herod’s Temple, profaned this obsolete building in AD 70.
+This destruction manifested the prior profanation of the Temple by the Jews who rejected the Messiah.
+This made God’s justice visible to the whole world

-This is now the fifth and last vision of Daniel which begins in Daniel 10 and concludes in chapter 12.
-Daniel is given a list of kings who will drive world history until the time of the Messiah.
-Futurists will often apply an interpretation to these chapters that puts all of these rulers in the future.
-However, a preterist approach is a great testimony to the power of Scripture as God’s Word.
-These prophecies amazingly have been fulfilled to the minutest detail.
+In his Fifth Vision, beginning in Daniel 10 and concluding in chapter 12, an angel describes a list of the kings who would drive world history until the time of the Messiah.
+Futurists, with their desire to read current events into the Bible, will often apply an interpretation to these chapters that puts at least some of these rulers in the future – usually the very near future.
+By contrast, a preterist interpretation provides a wonderful and awe-inspiring testimony to the power of Scripture as God’s Word.
+These prophecies amazingly have been fulfilled to the smallest detail.
 Here we have an accurate outline of history prophesied before any of the events took place, which point to the exact time of the coming of the Messiah.
-So that believing Jews would not miss the Messiah, the major world rulers of Medio-Persia, Greece and Rome, leading up to the time of Christ, are depicted.
+To ensure that believing Jews, such as Simeon and Anna (Luke 2:21-38), would not miss the Messiah, the vision depicts the major world rulers of Medo-Persia, Greece and Rome, leading up to the time of Christ.

 In Daniel 10, an angel appears to the prophet Daniel and gives an interpretation of a vision.
-The vision takes place in about BC 535 “in the third year of Cyrus king of Persia” (Dan.
-10:1).
-Cyrus I reigned from BC 550 to 529.
-He overthrew the city of Babylon during a scene of wild revelry in the court of Belshazaar, Cyrus captured the city of Jerusalem in BC 538.
+The vision takes place in about 535 BC “in the third year of Cyrus king of Persia” (Daniel 10:1).
+Cyrus the Great reigned in Persia from 550 to 529 BC.
+In alliance with the Medes, he overthrew the city of Babylon during a scene of wild revelry in the court of Belshazzar.
+The Medes and Persians captured the city of Jerusalem in 539 BC.

 Note that in the description of the vision in verses 1-12, the angel appears physically to Daniel and touches him lifting him up.
 Then the angel commands Daniel to stand on his feet.

-A certain man clothed in linen — This is now not Gabriel, but a “man” who closely resembles the description of Jesus Christ that the Apostle John describes in Revelation 1:13: “And in the midst of the seven candlesticks one like unto the Son of man, “clothed with a garment down to the foot …”
+A certain man clothed in linen — This is now not Gabriel, but a “man” who closely resembles the Lord Jesus Christ as the Apostle John describes him in Revelation 1:13: “And in the midst of the seven candlesticks one like unto the Son of man, clothed with a garment down to the foot …”

 Whose loins were girded with fine gold of Uphaz — Revelation 1:13 has Jesus … “girt about the paps with a golden girdle.”